 a specific convention.
 This abstraction will be broken if we don't call these

-functions through the new
+functions through the new operator.
+For example:

 var bob = Employee('Bob', 'Taylor');